seanscofield/image-converter/README.md

 pip install .
 ```

 Before you start running the application, however, you'll need to make sure that _localstack_ and our SQS/S3 resources have been spun up.
-The easiest way to do this is by running `docker-compose up -d localstack`, which, as touched upon in the previous section, will spin up a [localstack](https://github.com/localstack/localstack/blob/master/README.md) docker container.
+The easiest way to do this is by running `docker-compose up -d localstack`, which, as touched upon in the previous section, will spin up a [localstack](https://github.com/localstack/localstack/blob/master/README.md) docker container (again, note that it could take up to 30 seconds for localstack to boot up all the way).

 At this point, you'll have to set up some fake AWS credentials and other environment variables needed by our application: